Symphony No. 4 (Michael Haydn)

-Michael Haydn's Symphony No. 4 in B-flat major, Perger 51, Sherman 4, MH 62, was written in Salzburg, completed on December 7, 1763.
+Michael Haydn's Symphony No. 4 in B♭ major, Perger 51, Sherman 4, MH 62, was written in Salzburg, completed on December 7, 1763.
 Charles H. Sherman's modern edition of this work has been published by Musikverlag Doblinger and also appears in an anthology from Garland Publishing that includes symphonies by Anton Cajetan Adlgasser and Johann Ernst Eberlin, two other Salzburg composers.

-Scored for 2 oboes, 2 bassoons, 2 horns, and strings, in three movements:
+The work is scored for two oboes, two bassoons, two horns, and strings.
+It has three movements: